Knowing what to wear in Sri Lanka will save you a lot of hassle when actually visiting.

 The country is gorgeous and it has something to offer to any kind of traveler.
 Whether you are looking for a beach retreat; for unique culture; for challenging hikes or for a fantastic mix of all, you are bound to find it in Sri Lanka.
 But – especially in the latest scenario – you need to know what to pack for Sri Lanka, or you’ll find yourself stuck not knowing what to wear and especially not finding places where to get what you need.

 But worry not!
 In this post, I highlight what to wear in Sri Lanka and provide an essential Sri Lanka packing list.
 This guide is perfect for those who are traveling independently, but also suitable for those on a guided tour of Sri Lanka.
-Before getting to the juicy bits of what you should pack for Sri Lanka, I will go through a few things you should consider when deciding what to bring and what to leave home.
+Before getting to the juicy bits of what you should pack for Sri Lanka and what to wear in Sri Lanka, I will go through a few things you should consider when deciding what to bring and what to leave home.

 What To Wear Sri Lanka – 7 Things To Consider Before Packing